gitnol/PSFirebirdToMSSQL/README.md

 **Ablauf:**

-1. Alle IDs aus Firebird in eine Temp-Tabelle laden (in Batches)
+1. Alle IDs aus Firebird in eine Temp-Tabelle laden (in Batches für Speichereffizienz)
 2.  `DELETE FROM Ziel WHERE ID NOT IN (SELECT ID FROM #TempIDs)`
 3. Temp-Tabelle aufräumen

 **Einschränkungen:**